 For obtaining the discharge order the resolution professional shall compile a final list of qualifying debts and thereafter submit the same to adjudicating authority atleast seven days prior to end of moratorium period.
 On receipt of the aforesaid list the adjudicating authority shall pass discharge order thereby discharging the debtor from the qualifying debts as finally compiled by the resolution professional.
 It is important to note that via discharge order the debtor shall be discharged from specific set of liabilities and not from his pending debts.

 The fresh start process as devised for individuals is coined on the same footing as that of the fast track insolvency resolution for the corporate person.
-Individuals can use the umbrella of fresh start process to releve themselves from pending debts and thereafter continue operations afresh as a clean entity.
+Individuals can use the umbrella of fresh start process to relieve themselves from pending debts and thereafter continue operations afresh as a clean entity.

 Stay connected for more updates.